Virginia Lake

 Directions

-Located on the east end of Virginia Lake, 10 miles east of Wrangell on the mainland above Eastern Passage at elevation 105 feet.
-Primary access is by floatplane from Wrangell.
-Alternative access is by portaging watercraft over the 0.9-mile Mill Creek Trail from Eastern Passage and paddling across Virginia Lake; no developed trail connects the Mill Creek Trail outlet to the cabin.
+The cabin is on the east end of Virginia Lake, 10 miles east of Wrangell on the mainland above Eastern Passage.
+Access is by floatplane from Wrangell.
+Alternative access is by portaging watercraft over the 0.9-mile Mill Creek Trail from Eastern Passage saltwater and paddling across Virginia Lake to the cabin site.

 Amenities